Sidney Crosby: Injury–plagued years, back-to-back Stanley Cups and Conn Smythe Trophies (2009–2018)

-Crosby missed the first 20 games of the 2011–12 season due to the lingering effects of his concussion or possibly multiple concussions.
-He returned on November 21, 2011 in a game against the New York Islanders, scoring two goals and two assists in a 5–0 shutout for the Penguins.
-However, after playing another seven games – scoring a total of 12 points in 8 games – Crosby's concussion-like symptoms returned in December 2011, possibly following an elbow hit by David Krejčí in his eighth game of the season.
+Crosby missed the first 20 games of the 2011–12 season due to the lingering effects of his concussion or possibly multiple.
+He returned on November 21, 2011, in a game against the New York Islanders, scoring two goals and two assists in a 5–0 shutout for the Penguins.
+However, after playing another seven games – scoring a total of 12 points in eight games – Crosby's concussion-like symptoms returned on December 5, possibly following an elbow hit by Boston Bruins centre David Krejčí in his eighth game of the season.
 Despite passing a successful ImPACT test, Crosby decided not to return on the ice until he felt perfectly fine, stating that he also must "listen to [his] body".
-Crosby returned to action on March 15, 2012, scoring an assist in a 5–2 win against the New York Rangers.
-Despite only playing 22 games, Crosby recorded 29 assists to go with 8 goals for 37 points, including his 600th career point.
+Crosby returned to action on March 15, 2012, recording two assists on goals by Chris Kunitz and Pascal Dupuis in a 5–2 win against the New York Rangers.
+Despite only playing 22 games, Crosby recorded eight goals and 29 assists for 37 points.
 He later credited neurologists at UPMC and chiropractic neurologist Ted Carrick with helping him return to hockey.

-Crosby's return in advance of the playoffs resulted in many experts predicting that the Penguins would win their second Stanley Cup title in four years, and though the Penguins were accordingly picked to oust the Philadelphia Flyers in their first-round series, it was acknowledged that it would be a tough series for both teams.
+Crosby's return in advance of the 2012 playoffs resulted in many experts predicting that the Penguins would win their second Stanley Cup title in four years, and though the Penguins were accordingly picked to oust the Philadelphia Flyers in their first-round series, it was acknowledged that it would be a tough series for both teams.
 The Flyers shocked the Penguins by winning the first three consecutive games, the third of which saw the teams combine for 158 penalty minutes.
-After the 8–4 loss in Game 3, Crosby was widely criticized for his conduct during the game, and for his testy post-game interview.
-When asked about an incident where Flyer forward Jakub Voráček had dropped his glove and Crosby swatted it away with his stick before Voráček could pick it up, Crosby replied, saying, "I don't like any guy on their team there, so his glove was near me, went to pick it up, and I pushed it, so yeah, that's... [...]
+After an 8–4 loss in game three, Crosby was widely criticized for his conduct during the game, and for his testy post-game interview.
+When asked about an incident where Flyers winger Jakub Voráček had dropped his glove and Crosby swatted it away with his stick before Voráček could pick it up, Crosby replied, saying, "I don't like any guy on their team there, so his glove was near me, went to pick it up, and I pushed it, so yeah, that's... [...]
 I don't like them.
 Because I don't like them.
 I don't like...
 I don't like any guy on their team."
 When the interviewer suggested that he could have skated away, Crosby replied, "Skate away?
 Yeah, well, I didn't that time."
-The Penguins went on to win the next two games, but ultimately lost the series in Game 6.
-Crosby would finish with three goals and five assists in the six games.
-On June 28, 2012, the Penguins announced that Crosby agreed to a 12-year, $104.4 million contract extension set to keep Crosby in Pittsburgh through to the end of the 2024–25 NHL season.
+The Penguins went on to win the next two games, but ultimately lost the series in game six.
+Crosby finished with three goals and five assists for eight points in all six games.